greghendershott/racket-mode/Reference.md

 DrRacket's Run because it selects the REPL window (gives it the focus), too.

-If your source file has a syntax or runtime error, a "skeleton" of your file is evaluated to get identifiers from module languages, `require`s, and definitions.
+When [`racket-retry-as-skeleton`](#racket-retry-as-skeleton) is true, if your source file has an error, a "skeleton" of your file is evaluated to get identifiers from module languages, `require`s, and definitions.
 That way, things like completion and [`racket-describe`](#racket-describe) are more likely to work while you edit the file to fix the error.
 If not even the "skeleton" evaluation succeeds, you'll have only identifiers provided by racket/base, until you fix the error and run again.

 Output in the `*Racket REPL*` buffer that describes a file and position is automatically "linkified".
 Examples of such text